TheMuffinMan5930/NarutoBattle/README.md

 E, C, B, N, W...

 Make main changes in `main.py` and changes to functions related to specific things in a separate file.

+Please make most of the common functions in the common.py which will be created soon.